duprej/ccc/readme.md

 ## Linux first
 This software/scripts are written to be used in a Linux environment.
 I planed to use a Raspberry Pi in the long term espacialy for it simplicity, fair price, free software and energy consumption efficiency.
 I just share the work I have done with my autochangers @home.
 Windows & MacOS support are clearly not my priority for now.

+The procedure can be found in the [raspberry.md](./raspberry.md) document.

 ## Usage
 * Install Linux with or without a Desktop Environment (prefer Ubuntu/Debian or Raspbian/Armbian) with bash and Perl.